Canon 100D vs Leica X Vario

 It is notable that the 100D has a microphone port, which is missing on the X Vario.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
+Both the 100D and the X Vario have been discontinued, but can regularly be found used on eBay.
+The 100D was replaced by the Canon 200D, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 100D better than the Leica X Vario or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.